hznkyh/student-quiz-system/README.md

 >
 ```

-Once the IP address is entered, the TM will ask for the respective port number which is also displayed on the QB terminal window
+Once the IP address is entered, the TM will ask for the respective port number which is also displayed on the QB terminal window (PORT 9001 for Python Quiz, PORT 9002 for C Quiz).

 ```
 Enter IP address: